-As teenager in the 80’s, Jerry Pinkas enjoyed going to the local arcades and the mall to play pinball machines.
+As a teenager in the 80’s, Jerry Pinkas enjoyed going to the local arcades and the mall to play pinball machines.

-So, why have a really cool collection of pinball’s that only a few people get to play.
-I do believe that somehow these machines have a personality begging to be played!
+So, why have a really cool collection of pinball’s that only a few people get to play?
+I do believe that somehow, these machines have a personality begging to be played!
 That’s when I decided to use these machines and do some good and give back to the community.
 I realized I wasn’t the only person interested in these games.
-Over the years I have meet some really awesome people who are also into pinball and want to keep it alive and going.
-So together with the love of pinball and children’s charities, we are moving forward with our plan to build the Myrtle Beach Pinball Museum.”
+Over the years, I have met some really awesome people who are also into pinball and want to keep it alive and going.
+So together with the love of pinball and children’s charities, we are moved forward with our plan to build the Myrtle Beach Pinball Museum.”

-“As a Myrtle Beach Local I always get questions from locals and tourists asking; Where’s the best place to play pinball in Myrtle Beach?
+“As a Myrtle Beach Local I had always gotten questions from locals and tourists asking; Where’s the best place to play pinball in Myrtle Beach?
 And for years other pinball enthusiasts commented that “Myrtle Beach is a total pinball desert!
 There are very few pinball machines in around.”

-It’s about sharing with others the love of the game, the hobby and helping children’s charities.
+It’s about sharing with others, the love of the game, the hobby and helping children’s charities.

-© 2015, 2016, 2017 Myrtle Beach Pinball Museum is a 501(c)3 Non-Profit Corporation
+© 2019 Myrtle Beach Pinball Museum is a 501(c)3 Non-Profit Corporation